kenrmayfield/PVE_RTL8125BG_ASUS_NUC_14_Essential_LAN/README.md

 ## Prerequisites
 You need an internet connection to download the driver package.
 If your NIC is not working yet, you can use:
-- An external NIC (recommended)
+- An external NIC / Dock (JSAUX Steam Deck Dock in my case)
 - Preload the package beforehand
-- Use the built-in WiFi (if available)
+- Use the built-in WiFi (if available with your Device)

 ## Installation Steps